 International PEO companies enable businesses to establish a presence and hire talent in foreign markets without the complexities and restrictions of setting up an entity.

-As mentioned, an international PEO partner serves as your employer of record and hires members of your global team on your behalf through local, compliant employment contracts.
+As mentioned, international PEO companies serve as your employer of record and hire members of your global team on your behalf through local, compliant employment contracts.

 International PEO companies handle all employer-related responsibilities, including the following:

 - Benefits administration